4ndr0666/4ndr0debugger/README.md

 ## Code Input Template

-The application uses a specific template for code input with general guidelines for shellscripts.
+The application uses a specific template for code input.
 This template is defined in `components/CodeInput.tsx` and includes:
 *   Code fences (```shell ... ```) where your code should be pasted.
-*   The template can be edited as you like and tailored for whatever code you are reviewing.
+*   A "## Summary" section with detailed instructions for the AI reviewer.
-*   The "## Summary" section contains detailed instructions for shellscripts by default.
+*   A list of criteria and considerations for the AI to focus on.

 Pasting your code within this template helps guide the Gemini model to provide more relevant and comprehensive feedback according to the established guidelines.
 The user interface restricts editing to only the `PASTE CODE HERE` section.
-I will change this in the upcoming release so that you can edit whichever section you like.

 ## Customization